Skip to main content

 Always Discreet Maximum Protection Underwear

-Unfortunately, a design that’s built for maximum absorbency means a sacrifice or two in other areas—in this case, style and comfort.
-According to our testers, these panties, which we tested in the "maximum protection" style, are not so discreet, as they leave a visible panty line and may crinkle slightly when you walk.
+Unfortunately, a design built for maximum absorbency means a sacrifice or two in other areas—in this case, style and comfort.
+According to our testers, these panties, which we tested in the "maximum protection" style, don't live up to their name—they're not so discreet, as they leave a visible panty line and may crinkle slightly when you walk.
 According to one tester, "They were fine under sundresses, but wearing them to work out under leggings was not cute!"

-However, our testers were able to forgive these negatives because the underpants earned such high marks for absorbency.
-And, for what it’s worth, the Always Discreet is one of the most attractive and comfortable single-use panties.
-It still makes you feel like you’re wearing regular underwear, even if each pair is designed to be thrown away after a day of use.
+However, our testers could forgive these negatives because the underpants earned such high marks for absorbency.
+For what it’s worth, the Always Discreet is one of the most attractive and comfortable single-use panties.
+Even though each pair is meant to be discarded after a day of use, it still feels like you’re wearing regular underwear.

 The Always Discreet comes in sizes S/M to XXL and in a limited color selection, including white, black, and pale pink.
-The ones we tested are lightly scented for odor control, and our testers didn’t find the scent overwhelming or unpleasant.
+The ones we tested have a light scent for odor control, and our testers didn’t find the scent overwhelming or unpleasant.
 A fragrance-free version is also available.

 Pros